 - Transition Campus (Life Skills Center/ACE) includes 20 classrooms in 2 locations, all are considered one program, and primarily serve students 18-26 years of age who are eligible for special education under the mild, moderate, severe cognitively impaired, severely multiply impaired, emotionally impaired, otherwise health impaired, and/or autism spectrum disorder.
 Students are placed in the program per IEP team recommendation.
 Each classroom consists of 1 classroom special education teacher and 2-4 teacher assistants based on student needs.
 Class sizes range from 3-15 students depending on student needs and State of Michigan (MARSE) program requirements.
 Physical, Occupational, and Speech Therapy, as well as, school social work and psychology services, nursing and specialized services for students with hearing and visual impairments are available based on student need and IEP determination.
 All classrooms maximize community based and experiential learning opportunities to teach within a transition-based curriculum focused on independent living, community engagement, employment and career development, and personal/social development. - Our district school improvement plan currently consists of goals related to polishing our strong system for data-based decision making that will lead to student growth for all students.
 As part of this work, teachers are involved in professional learning communities that address assessments being implemented in our program, as well as evaluating curriculum implementation, and instructional practice.
 They participate in data review meetings two times a year where student data related to their transition assessment is reviewed and action plans are developed as needed based on individual student needs.
-Additionally, we are beginning our work to ensure and communicate rigorous instruction in our center-based program.
-This work is beginning with teachers planning newsletters/instructional outlines for families related to our curriculum, as well as hosting a family night where families can learn more about our instruction and curriculum. - Teachers use curricular materials that allow students to access instruction related to the transition domains (Employment, Community Participation, Independent Living Skills, Recreation and Leisure, and Social Emotional Learning).
+Additionally we are continuing our work to ensure and communicate rigorous instruction in our center based program.
+This work is beginning with teachers planning newsletters/instructional outlines for families related to our curriculum, as well as hosting a family night where families can learn more about our instruction and curriculum.
+We are beginning to evaluate our family engagement, and brainstorm ways to increase collaboration and communication between our school and families. - Teachers use curricular materials that allow students to access instruction related to the transition domains (Employment, Community Participation, Independent Living Skills, Recreation and Leisure, and Social Emotional Learning).
 Programming for each student focuses on these areas to maximize their independence when they exit the program through meeting their post-secondary vision goals or has aged out of special education at age 26 years.
 Modifications are noted in each student's IEP.
-For additional information, contact Leigh Kennedy at lkennedy@northwested.org.

-- Students enrolled at Transition Campus do not take any local competency tests or nationally normed achievement tests. - Approximately 95% of parents/guardians and students participate in annual IEP team meetings.
+For additional information, contact Leigh Kennedy at lkennedy@northwested.org. - Students enrolled at Transition Campus do not take any local competency tests or nationally normed achievement tests. - Approximately 95% of parents/guardians and students participate in annual IEP team meetings.
 Additionally, student progress is reviewed at a minimum monthly with IEP team members to discuss individual educational needs.
 Parents are welcome to participate in these meetings.